 The old pacemaker will be disconnected from its leads.

 The leads will be tested.

 If needed, the leads will be replaced.
 If the leads are functioning properly, the new pacemaker may be connected to the existing leads.

 A heart monitor and the pacemaker programmer will be used to make sure that the new pacemaker is working properly.

-Your caregiver will tell you when you will need to next test your pacemaker by telephone or when to return to the office for re-exam and/or removal of stitches, if necessary.
+Your health care provider will tell you when you will need to next test your pacemaker or when to return to the office for follow-up for removal of stitches.